 Despite being a warm climate in general, Turkey does often have cool evenings, especially if you’re planning to visit Cappadocia which has a high elevation, making it much cooler in the evening.

-3. Modest swimwear for beach destinations
+3. Swimwear for beach destinations

 4. Comfortable walking shoes for exploring cities and archaeological sites